 Sullivan & Cromwell's training contract is both newer and smaller than most, taking on a maximum of only six candidates a year.
 Instead of the more typical online form, Sullivan & Cromwell applicants register their interest by sending in a CV and covering letter.
 These need to be tip-top perfect to stand out from the crowd, too – the firm gets 400 to 450 applications for its training contracts as well as an additional 350 to 400 applications for the six to eight places on its vacation scheme.

 So what's the secret to getting to interview?
 The firm's trainee solicitor recruitment manager Kirsten Davies explains that “some candidates copy and paste deals from our website, but we know that information already because, of course, we worked on those deals.
 What's more helpful is to let us know why they interest you, and how they match what you want from the job.”
 She also adds that “it's pointless to repeat what's on your CV already.”
 Instead, candidates should write a “punchy letter of motivation, covering no more than one side of A4.”

 Sullivan & Cromwell plays particularly close attention to grades.
-As Kirsten Davies tells us, “we take grades quite seriously, so that means we're looking for a high 2.1 or a First.
+As Kirsten Davies tells us, “we take grades quite seriously, so that means we're looking for a high 2:1 or a first.
 We ask for a full percentage breakdown of academic results right the way through.
-We completely understand if there's the odd blip along the way but we do look for consistency.”
+We understand if there's the odd blip along the way but we do look for consistency.”
 Grades aside, she adds that the firm looks for “common sense, commercial aptitude, analytical skills, enthusiasm, resilience, initiative, and motivation to be part of the team at Sullivan & Cromwell.
 We have relatively small intakes so people are given a much higher level of responsibility, so it's also important trainees have the level of confidence to handle that level of work.”